bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 ```

-Build the container
+### Build the container

+We will run `docker build` command to build the container;

 ```
 docker build -t <hub-user>/<repo-name>:<tag> .
 ```

-Please replace
+Before running the command replace;

-&lt;hub-user> with your docker hub username, If you don’t have a docker hub account [Follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created
+- **hub-user** with your docker hub username, If you don’t have a docker hub account [Follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created

-&lt;repo-name> This is the name of the container, you can name it anything you want
+- **repo-name*** with the name of the container, you can name it anything you want

-&lt;tag> This is not required but you can use the latest tag
+- **tag** this is not required but you can use the latest tag

-After you have build the container, the next step is to test it locally and then push it docker hub
+After you have build the container, the next step is to test it locally and then push it docker hub.
 Before pushing you first need to create a repo which you can create by following the instructions here [https://docs.docker.com/docker-hub/repos/](https://docs.docker.com/docker-hub/repos/)

 Now you can push this repository to the registry designated by its name or tag.